 With deep compassion, we can feel for the disappointed and the disappointer…including ourselves…in more neutral ways that stay true to our Selves.

-While we may have the freedom to choose, true freedom comes when we can do so without fearing the disappointment that comes with choice, and without betraying yourself in making that choice.
+While we may have the freedom to choose, true freedom comes when you can do so without fearing the disappointment that comes with choice, and without betraying yourself in making that choice.

 In what ways have you taken on responsibility that is not yours in the interest of not disappointing others?